kermitsgonnakermicide/robodog/JOURNAL.md

 # June 17th - Updated Cad and finished firmware

-Added a lid to the dog.
-Also, my firmware is pretty much finished<br>
+Added a lid to the dog, to protecc the dog.
+Also, my firmware is pretty much finished, and i'll upload the ROS package today<br>
 ![<alt text>](image-1.png)<br>